SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 * gettable *and* settable, or
 * gettable

-If a protocol requires a property to be both gettable and settable, that property requirement cannot be fulfilled by a constant stored property or a read-only computed property, because neither of these are settable.
+If a protocol requires a property to be gettable and settable, that property requirement cannot be fulfilled by a constant stored property or a read-only computed property.

-If the protocol only requires a property to be gettable, the requirement can be satisfied by any kind of property.
-The property does not have to be settable, although it is perfectly valid for it to also be settable if this is useful for your own code.
+If the protocol only requires a property to be gettable, the requirement can be satisfied by any kind of property, and it is perfectly valid for it to also be settable if this is useful for your own code.

 Property requirements are always declared as variable properties,